-Charles Skold

-- Currently lives in Portland

-- Education: Tufts University, Masters in Policy and Public Service from Harvard Kennedy School of Government

-- Background: Charles grew up in Maine and teaches people about negotiation.
-He

-worked with Mainers across the state for President Biden's Campaign and became
+Charles Skold Currently lives in Portland Education: Tufts University, Masters in Policy and Public Service from Harvard Kennedy School of Government Background: Charles grew up in Maine and teaches people about negotiation.
+He worked with Mainers across the state for President Biden's Campaign and became

 the Chair of the Portland Democrats.

-- Issues

-- Affordable Housing

-- o Renewable Energy and Public Transit

-- o Equality and Justice
+Issues Affordable Housing Renewable Energy and Public Transit Equality and Justice Ease Immigration

-- Ease Immigration

-Peter Doyle

-- Political Party: Republican
+Peter Doyle Political Party: Republican

-- Currently lives in Portland
+Currently lives in Portland

-- Education: Bachelor's Degree in Mathematics and Geography
+and the second Education: Bachelor's Degree in Mathematics and Geography

-- Background: Unknown
+and the second s Background: Unknown

-- Issues

-- o Jobs and Economy
+1 arel Issues Jobs and Economy

-- o Avoid Tax Increase
+Avoid Tax Increase

-- o Healthcare
+• Healthcare

-- Voting and Citizenship
+Voting and Citizenship